Designing Databases for Historical Research

 Both of these approaches present a trade-off between maintaining the integrity of the source and improving the efficiency of the potential analysis, in much the same way as the choices offered as part of the design process when selecting the Source- or Method-oriented approach to the database (see Section C3).
 The first approach to standardising, to replace the original version of source information in any chosen field(s) with standardised forms of data, enables the speeding up of data entry at the expense of losing what the source says.
 It also serves as a type of quality control, as entering standardised data (especially if controlled with a ‘look-up list’) is less prone to data entry errors than the original forms that appear in the source.

 The second approach, to enter standardised values in addition to the original forms, allows for the best of both worlds: you achieve the accuracy and efficiency benefits of standardisation without losing the information as it is presented in the source.
 Of course, this happens at the cost of extra data inputting time, as you enter material twice.

 When considering both approaches, bear in mind that you will only need to standardise some of the fields in your tables, not every field in every table.
 The candidates for standardising, classifying and coding are those fields that are likely to be heavily used in your record-linkage or querying, where being able to identify like with like values is important.
 Creators of databases built around the Source-oriented principle should exercise particular caution when employing these techniques.

 See for example that developed for household types in The population history of England, 1541-1871: a reconstruction (1981) by E.A.
 Wrigley and R.S.
 Schofield; or the ongoing HISCO project to develop an international classification system for occupations, available at http://historyofwork.iisg.nl/ (accessed 23/03/2011).

-all stools, buffet stools, wicker chairs, forms, settles,
+look for all stools, buffet stools, wicker chairs, forms,

-possibly more criteria that the database can handle.
-For
+queries with possibly more criteria that the database can

 face-to-face Database courses.